-Applications to the 2018 Toronto Summer Music Academy are now closed.
-Get to know the 2018 Academy Fellows here.
+Applications to the 2019 Toronto Summer Music Academy are now open!

 The Toronto Summer Music Academy is a one of a kind educational opportunity for chamber musicians and singers 18-35 years old, on the threshold of a professional career.
 These exceptionally gifted young musicians study with international faculty of the highest quality and reputation, learning from their experience and musicianship.
 With limited enrollment, study is intense and enriching and provides students with a chance to interact with the faculty and other emerging professionals.

 - Limited enrollment and a full scholarship covering tuition ensures the highest quality applicants

 - Academy Fellows study with international guest artists who perform at the Toronto Summer Music Festival.

 - Academy Fellows perform with these guest artists in reGENERATION concerts as well as in Festival daytime concerts, with an emphasis on the value of performance experience.